Sniffdog/Sniffdogminer/Monitor/Readme.txt

  dying is 66.66% GPU usage, so would still be considered "Mining is working" if it was set to detect at 40.

+ Also, you can increase time inside these bat files before registering a reboot (default is 30 seconds)

  This is an option for you to go in and edit one of these bat files that is equivalent with the number of cards you have on